 Director, Adult Lipid Clinic

-Dr. John Kane, Ph.D., is the director of the Adult Lipid Clinic.
+Dr. John Kane is the director of the Adult Lipid Clinic.
 He earned his medical degree at the University of Oregon School of Medicine.
 He completed an internship and residency in internal medicine at Stanford and UCSF; and a fellowship in endocrinology at UCSF.
-His research in lipoprotein metabolism, the management of disorders of lipoproteins, and the genetic bases of heart disease and stroke is known worldwide through his publications in refereed journals and book chapters.
+His research in lipoprotein metabolism, the management of disorders of lipoproteins, and the genetic basis of heart disease and stroke is known worldwide through his publications in refereed journals and book chapters.
 Kane is professor of medicine and professor of biochemistry and biophysics, and is an associate director of the Cardiovascular Research Institute at UCSF.
-He is a fellow of the Established Investigator of the American Heart Association.
+He was an Established Investigator and is a fellow of the American Heart Association.
 He is a recent recipient of an Outstanding Achievement Award in the Genetics of Lipoprotein Metabolism and Atherosclerosis from the International Atherosclerosis Society.
 He is a diplomate of the American Board of Clinical Lipidology.

 400 Parnassus Ave., Suite A-550

 Phone: (415) 353–2350